 - Does the county inform us of new developments in our area?

-- What is the advantage of registering my neighborhood group with the County?
+- What is the advantage of registering my neighborhood group with the county?

-"Neighborhood association newsletters and other communications are copied free of charge by the Clark County Public Information and Outreach office.
-The information and views expressed are solely those of the neighborhood association and not of Clark County government."
-Please contact us for additional newsletter instructions at (360) 397-6012 ext.
-2.
+"Neighborhood associations are volunteer groups and not agents of Clark County government.
+Newsletter information and views are solely those of the neighborhood association and not of Clark County government.
+Clark County Public Information and Outreach Office supports these volunteers by printing and distributing their newsletters."
+Please contact us at (360) 397-6012 ext.
+2 for additional newsletter instructions .

-For more information, please contact the Public Information and Outreach Office, (360) 397-6012 ext.
+For more information, please contact the Public Information and Outreach Office at (360) 397-6012 ext.
 2 or email@example.com.